 The City of San Carlos has a rich and exciting history.
 We're pleased to offer this section of our web site, which will bring you more information about the history of San Carlos.
 For even more information, please visit the Museum of San Carlos History website.
+For a look at what San Carlos was like from 1940 - 1980, please visit A Walk Back in Time.

 San Carlos in Early California History